eclipse-threadx/getting-started/STMicroelectronics/B-L475E-IOT01A/VS.md

 ## Using Visual Studio's Embedded Tooling

-Visual Studio now supports additional tooling to help embedded programmers debug their applications, a [Peripheral Viewer](https://docs.microsoft.com/en-us/cpp/embedded/peripheral-view?view=msvc-170&tabs=visual-studio), a [RTOS Viewer](https://docs.microsoft.com/en-us/cpp/embedded/rtos-view?view=msvc-170&tabs=visual-studio), and a [Serial Monitor](https://docs.microsoft.com/en-us/cpp/embedded/serial-monitor?view=msvc-170&tabs=visual-studio).
+Visual Studio now supports additional tooling to help embedded programmers debug their applications: a [Peripheral Viewer](https://docs.microsoft.com/cpp/embedded/peripheral-view?view=msvc-170&tabs=visual-studio), a [RTOS Viewer](https://docs.microsoft.com/cpp/embedded/rtos-view?view=msvc-170&tabs=visual-studio), and a [Serial Monitor](https://docs.microsoft.com/cpp/embedded/serial-monitor?view=msvc-170&tabs=visual-studio).

-> Note that if you don't see the aforementioned tooling, ensure that you have the `Linux and embedded development with C++` workload installed on your Visual Studio instance.

-> Note that if you don't see the aforementioned tooling, ensure that you have the `Linux and embedded development with C++` workload installed on your Visual Studio instance.
+> If you can't find these tools, ensure that you have the `Linux and embedded development with C++` workload and the `Embedded and IoT tools` component installed on your Visual Studio instance.

 ## Restoring Your Development Environment